Fedimint-Prediction-Markets/webimint-rs-prediction-markets/docs/usage/README.md

 The last section of the market page gives you the ability to create new orders as well as view your created orders statuses.
 A general summary of your market position is also shown.

+### Notes

+Currently, These actions are only performed when entering the Prediction Markets tab:
+* Payouts on orders are scanned for
+* Bitcoin balance on orders is moved to your main balance
+* Payout control fee balances are moved to your main balance